vrifftech/NeoDLG/README.md

 - **Entry Animations** — an ordered `AnimationList` whose `Index` selects a participant from the root `TagList`, independent of the animation row number.
 - **Reply Animation** — the singular `Animation`/`Emotion` pair stored directly on the Reply; `65535` is the unset animation value.

 KotOR-only presentation controls are hidden for Jade documents.
-The GFF Tree remains available for uncommon fields without presenting them as part of the Jade semantic schema.
+The GFF Tree remains available for uncommon fields.

-For KotOR and KotOR II conversations, the Presentation page uses constrained runtime-aware controls:
+For KotOR and KotOR II conversations, the Presentation page the controls:

 - Camera angle is limited to Automatic, calculated presets 1–3, or Placed camera; an unknown value already present in a file remains preservable.
 - Camera ID remains an exposed integer and is enabled for Placed camera mode.
 NeoDLG does not yet resolve IDs from the current area GIT.